 North Carolina is under a "Safer at Home" recommendation to slow the spread of COVID-19.
-Governor Roy Cooper announced Wednesday that North Carolina will take a cautious step toward Phase Two of its reopening plan, effective at 5 p.m. on Friday, May 22nd.
-Phase Two lifts the Stay At Home order and moves the state into a “Safer At Home” recommendation, especially for people at high risk for serious illness.
-See the Press Release issued on May 21st: Orange County Moves to "Safer at Home" Phase Two (Español, Chinese)
+Phase 2.5, which began Friday, September 4th at 5 p.m. continues the “Safer At Home” recommendation, especially for people at high risk for serious illness.
+See the Press Release issued on September 4th:

 More information is available in the tabs below.

 The state stay at home order is intended to slow transmission of the virus, prevent overwhelming local hospitals and keep first responders safe.

 At 5 p.m.
 May 22, the state entered Phase 2 of easing restrictions imposed by earlier orders.
 Key differences between earlier restrictions and Phase 2 include: